D630/urldiff/README.md

 ##### README

 [urldiff](https://github.com/d630/urldiff) is a simple bash shell script to notify and watch changes on websites, that do not provide Atom or RSS-Feed.
-After reading an url list, downloading and comparision of "local" and "online" a little status report will be generated.
+After reading an url list, downloading and comparision of "local" and "online" a short status report will be generated.
 The status is constructed like this:

 ```
 FAIL 2014-02-12_15:43 URL: $url unattainable